CliffTomatic/LBTInspireLearningPlatform/README.md

+# PLEASE NOTE: Public Portfolio Version.

+This project is now being tracked on Azure DevOps and is only available to those working on the project.
+If you would like to see the most up to date version of this project (Active User Tracking, polished frontend UX/UI, working backend API) please contact me at cdurbin@isd.lacounty.gov and schedule a time to meet with me.

+This repository _will_ be updated when stable demo versions are ready to share.

+**Project Tech Stack:** React, Vite, Node, Recharts Typescript, ASP.NET, C#, EF Core, SQLite (for dev only), ASP.NET Identity.

 # Pulse Learning Platform

 Pulse is a full-stack learning platform replacing the current LearnWorlds/WordPress course setup.
-It is being built for a County of Los Angeles company to deliver digital learning courses and track the grant-reporting metrics needed for program outcomes.
+It is being built for Learnbasictech, County of Los Angeles to deliver digital learning courses and track the grant-reporting metrics needed for program outcomes.

 The platform currently focuses on course discovery, course details, video learning, ebook-style lesson content, session tracking, and early admin reporting.